John Callahan (wrestler): World Wrestling Federation

-With characters like Hogan, Piper, and the Shiek leading the way, the popularity of wrestling grew to unprecedented heights.
-Callahan recognized the significance that marketing played in this, both to the sport as well as the individual careers of the people performing within it.
 It was at this point that while some wrestlers took the path of the "good guy," Callahan opted for a "villain" persona.
 Over the years he created and performed as characters such as the "Baltimore Terror", the "American Ninja", and finally "Big John Callahan".
 Another character he created during a wrestling stint in Quebec, Canada, was "Sgt.
 Muldoon".
-This persona was quickly dropped when a promoter asked why he had inexplicably decided to play an Irish wrestler from a world populated entirely by French-Canadiens, "rather than Southie".
+This persona was dropped when a promoter asked why he had inexplicably decided to play an Irish wrestler from a world populated entirely by French Canadians, "rather than Southie".

-Ever the student of the sports entertainment aspect of professional wrestling, Callahan learned to listen to the audience and recognize where his limits were.
-"You want to work the audience so that at the end of the night, they know they saw something they want to come back and see again.".

-Injuries and the end of wrestling career
+Injuries and the end of career

-Ultimately, like many professional athletes the mental and physical rigors of constant travel and injuries began to take their toll on Callahan.
-Throughout his career he battled dislocated joints and broken bones.
+Throughout his career Callahan battled dislocated joints and broken bones.
 On at least one occasion, he claims to have fought through a 10-minute match despite a dislocated knee.
 On another, he continued wrestling even after his nose had been shattered, the match finally coming to an end when he could no longer breathe.
 "People come in (to the matches) looking to believe everything they see, so you might as well make it believable," Callahan later said.

-It was during a match in 1999, though, when Callahan limped out of the ring for the last time - he had dislocated his hip.
-A doctor determined he needed a hip replacement.
+In 1999, Callahan dislocated his hip and a doctor determined he needed a hip replacement.
 "I decided if I wasn't going to be able to put on a show anymore and really entertain, it wasn't worth doing," he later told an interviewer.
-Callahan quietly fell out of the spotlight and began an eight-year hiatus from the wrestling world he loved for most of his life.
-He claimed that he couldn't even bear to watch matches on television.

-You can now see Callahan working as Sgt.
-Muldoon for the Woonsocket, Rhode Island based Showcase Pro Wrestling as the ring announcer and conducting interview segments during the shows.
+Callahan was for a time a circulation manager for Milford Daily News, and now works as Sgt.
+Muldoon for the Woonsocket, Rhode Island–based Showcase Pro Wrestling as the ring announcer and conducting interview segments during the shows.